Phase stabilization for long baseline interferometry of incoherent optical sources

-In Figure \ref{fig:psd_phasestab} the thermal phase noise is measured by Menlo FPD510s in place of the SNSPDs, as well as an additional AOM before one of these receiving detectors in order to produce a heterodyne tone for the phasemeter to measure.
-The thermal signal in this instance is a coherent source at 1554~nm so that we could perform this coherent detection.
+In Figure \ref{fig:psd_phasestab} the thermal phase noise is measured by standard fibre photodetectors in place of the SNSPDs, as well as an additional AOM before one of these receiving detectors in order to produce a heterodyne tone for the phasemeter to measure.
+The "thermal signal" in this instance is a coherent source at 1554~nm so that we could perform this coherent detection.
 We can see the stabilization below 10~Hz of the thermal signal kick up, this is due to the difference in wavelength of the thermal and stabilizing signal.
 The stabilizing laser is used to stabilize the two arms relative to each other, to the limit

-from Bertaina et al. \cite{Bertaina2024}, where $l=44$~rad$^2$~Hz~km$^{-1}$ and is a coefficient of noise in fiber, $L$ is the length of the arms, $\lambda_s$ is the stabilizing laser wavelength, and $\lambda_t$ is the thermal source wavelength.
+from Bertaina et al. \cite{Bertaina2024}, where $l$ is a coefficient of noise in fiber, $L$ is the length of the arms, $\lambda_s$ is the stabilizing laser wavelength, and $\lambda_t$ is the thermal source wavelength.
 This limit comes from the offset of the wavelengths when corrected via a phase delay actuator instead of a group delay actuator.
+This limit is not directly applicable here as a result of the correlated noise between the fibers due to the fibers sharing a similar physical space.
+However, in a real-world deployment, as in Bertaina et al. \cite{Bertaina2024}, the noise in the two fibers would be uncorrelated, producing the stability limit given by Equation~\ref{eq:stab_limit}.
+We also expect a small amount of phase noise to be induced from the out of loop fiber.
+Given that our experiment is conducted in a temperature stable lab, and these fiber lengths have been limited, this effect should be negligible.

 There is significantly more noise reduction in the stabilizing signal in-loop measurement.
-This is the lower limit of stabilization for the thermal signal, meaning we could possibly integrate over significantly longer periods with a more involved stabilization system (i.e. using multiple stabilizing beams to determine the wavelength dependence of the noise to correct for the wavelength band of the thermal signal or employing group-delay actuators instead of the AOM).
+The noise in the thermal signal could be further reduced by integrate over significantly longer periods with a more involved stabilization system (i.e. using multiple stabilizing beams to determine the wavelength dependence of the noise to correct for the wavelength band of the thermal signal or employing group-delay actuators instead of the AOM).
 Despite this, there is a significant reduction in phase noise in the interference of the thermal signals, emphasized in the time domain.
 Figures \ref{fig:countsOverTimeDrift}, \ref{fig:coherent_first_second_order}, and \ref{fig:incoherent_first_second_order} demonstrate this time domain behavior.

 In Figure~\ref{fig:countsOverTimeDrift} we can see the phase drift over time without applying a phase offset between the two thermal signals both with and without the phase stabilization.
 While the phase stabilization system is active, we see less than one cycle phase shift over the 25 seconds.
 Without the phase stabilization system the signal is completely unrecoverable at 100~Hz sampling as shown here.
 This is further demonstrated in Figures \ref{fig:coherent_first_second_order} and \ref{fig:incoherent_first_second_order}.